OkayOkayOkayOkayOkayOkay/illagerblabber/README.md

 ##  🗣️ Features That Actually Required Brain Cells to make 🗣️

 ### Advanced Audio System
-- Each illager type has unique voice lines (Pillagers sound crude, Vindicators sound angry, Evokers sound posh)
+- Each illager type has unique voice lines (Pillagers sound crude, Vindicators sound ANGRY, Evokers sound snobby)
 - Context-aware dialogue system (different lines when):
     - Passive
     - Spotting a player or any target for the first time
-    - Being hit
+    - Being mid-battle
+    - Getting hurt
     - Celebrating a kill (rude!) or target runs away

 ### Smart Sound Management
 - Dynamic cooldown system that scales based on illager density
     - No more audio hell when fighting raids!
-    - The more illagers (of one type) present, the less frequently each one speaks
+    - The more illagers (of one type) present, the less frequently each one speaks to prevent audio spam
-    - Mathematical formula ensuring optimal audio experience
+    - Mathematical formula ensuring optimal audio experience ~~_(trust me bro)_~~

-### Technical stuffs
+### Cool stuffs
 - Minimal performance impact
 - Fully client side
-- Configurable volume and frequency settings (for when you've had enough)
+- VERY lively illagers!

 ## 🗣️ Use alongside [Sound Physics Remastered](https://modrinth.com/mod/sound-physics-remastered) for maximum immersion!

 ## ⚠️ WORK IN PROGRESS ⚠️
 Currently implemented: